 Smoothie bowls are a great way to nourish and hydrate your body quickly.
-I love smoothies, yet sometimes I like to eat my snack/breakfast with a spoon and a little crunch.
-That’s where smoothie bowls come in.
-As long as you get the consistency right, there's no wrong ingredient to toss in, just like with green smoothies!
-I'm sharing my fave smoothie bowl recipes, along with some pretty epic smoothie bowl ideas that will have you running for the kitchen today.
+I love smoothies, yet sometimes I like to eat my snack or breakfast with a spoon and a little crunch.
+That’s where smoothie bowls like this Fruit Smoothie Bowl or the Maple Oat Smoothie Bowl come in.

-How to get the perfect blend
+How to Get the Perfect Blend

 - Once blended smoothly, scrape into bowls.
 Now, the fun part: adding the toppings.